oxkitsune/nlp-project/README.md

 2. Activate it

-On windows this would be done by running
+On Windows this would be done by running
 ```
 nlp-env/Scripts/activate
 ```